 Wherever we can we look beyond our campuses, so that others can help us do more with our research.
 This inclusive innovation is a strength of Middlesex’s approach.

-Bring your passion and research expertise to join us and we’ll train and support you to transform the world with what you do.
-Your work will benefit from different perspectives and expertise that comes from being part of a community of researchers from across the University and beyond.
+Bring your passion and research expertise to join us – as a research student, a researcher or a collaborator – and we’ll train and support you to transform the world with what you do.

-Our campus in north London brings together bespoke spaces across disciplines to provide the research infrastructure you need for your work.
-Look around our research facilities.
+Our campus in north London brings together bespoke spaces and high quality research equipment, in which we have invested significantly in recent years, across all disciplines to provide the research infrastructure you need for your work.

 We’ve developed a robust set of policies that guide what we do.
-Your work will be governed by our Academic Board, central Research and Knowledge Transfer Office and specialist Faculty Research and Knowledge Transfer team for your subject.
+Your work will be governed by our Academic Board, supported by a professional central Research and Knowledge Transfer Office and specialist Faculty Research and Knowledge Transfer teams for your subject.
 Our Research Degrees Administration Team are there to provide support for research students and supervisors.